Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 From that softer place, it becomes easier to notice when self hugging is about comfort, when it is about steadiness, and when it is connected to something in life that has been asking for attention.

-Situations where people may notice themselves hugging their own body
+When do people notice themselves hugging their own body?

 People often notice self-hugging in ordinary, human scenes: standing in the kitchen after a tense message, sitting on the edge of the bed after an overwhelming day, walking into a room and feeling more exposed than expected, or trying to explain a feeling that has no clean name yet.